 2. Horse Riding at Kano Durbar

 The Kano Durbar is an exciting ceremony celebrated twice a year to mark the Muslim Salah celebrations.
 It?s a pulsating display of resplendently dressed horses.
 All eyes are usually on the Emir and his subjects who ride around the city in an entertaining fashion.
 If you are lucky enough to be in Kano at the right time of the year, endeavor to be part of this rich cultural festival.

 3. Fashion at the Dyeing Pit

 Do you ever wonder how those beautiful fabrics you like so much are made?
 Yes?
 Then you absolutely must visit one of the numerous dying pits.
-In ancient Kano, dyeing fabrics was one of the most lucrative occupations as people came from far and wide to buy these beautiful fabrics.
+In ancient Kano, dyeing fabrics were one of the most lucrative occupations as people came from far and wide to buy these beautiful fabrics.
 You can learn how cloth-dyeing is done and buy something to show the people at home.

 4. Explore Nature at Falgore Game Reserve

 Spanning 1,000 kilometers, this wide life reserve has been in existence since 1949.
 Come along with a camera and capture great pictures of animals like the Jackal, Leopard, Serval, Hartebeest, Bushbaby, spotted Hyena, Buffalo, Warthog, Oribi, Red-fronted Gazelle, Green Monkey, Patas monkey, Red-flanked dulker and Bushbuck just to mention a few, as they wander around in the wild.

 5. Shopping at Kurmi Market

 6. Climbing at Dala Hills

 Dala hills served as home to the very first settlers in Kano.
 It was here that the original dwellers built their homes using the hills as models.
 Some of the structures still stand till date and the hills have retained their tourism values.